If you find this post useful, please consider supporting my work by sponsoring me on GitHub: Sponsor on GitHub

 Let $\mathcal{M}$ be a (matrix) manifold and $\| \cdot \|$ be a Finsler norm defined on the tangent spaces of $\mathcal{M}$, both chosen a priori.
 We want to solve the problem,

-Given the current weight $W \in \mathcal{M}$ and a “raw gradient” or differential we get via e.g. backpropagation $G \in T_{W}^*\mathcal{M} \subseteq \mathbb{R}^{m \times n}$, we want to find the optimal update $A^* \in T_{W}\mathcal{M} \subseteq \mathbb{R}^{m \times n}$ such that, $$\begin{equation} A^* = \arg\max_{A \in \mathbb{R}^{m \times n}} \langle G, A \rangle \quad \text{ s.t. } \quad \| A \|_{W} \leq \eta,\quad A \in T_{W}\mathcal{M} \end{equation}$$ where $\eta > 0$ is the learning rate parameter.
+Given the current weight $W \in \mathcal{M}$ and a “raw gradient” or differential we get via e.g. backpropagation $G \in T_{W}^*\mathcal{M} \subseteq \mathbb{R}^{m \times n}$, we want to find the optimal update $A^* \in T_{W}\mathcal{M} \subseteq \mathbb{R}^{m \times n}$ such that, $$\begin{equation} A^* = \arg\min_{A \in \mathbb{R}^{m \times n}} \langle G, A \rangle \quad \text{ s.t. } \quad \| A \|_{W} \leq \eta,\quad A \in T_{W}\mathcal{M} \end{equation}$$ where $\eta > 0$ is the learning rate parameter.

 The $\langle \cdot, \cdot \rangle: T^*_{W}\mathcal{M} \times T_{W}\mathcal{M} \to \mathbb{R}$ operator above is not an inner product, but the canonical pairing between the cotangent and tangent spaces.
 It holds no geometric meaning by itself.
-However, in the standard basis of $R^{m \times n}$, it behaves like the Frobenius/Euclidean inner product.
+But in the standard basis of $R^{m \times n}$, it coincidentally behaves like the Frobenius/Euclidean inner product.
+More intuitively, we can think of $\langle G, A \rangle$ as the directional derivative of the loss function in the direction of $A$.
+And we want to find the direction $A^*$ that maximally decreases the loss function while satisfying the constraints.

 3.2.
 Convex optimization approach